Partha Tirumalai, Oracle – Chair (through 2020)

-Partha is a Senior Principal Engineer and Technical Advisor in the Systems Group of Oracle Corporation.
+Partha is an Architect in the Systems Group of Oracle Corporation.
 His interests are in processor architecture, optimizing and parallelizing compilers, application performance, and high performance computing systems.
 He has authored numerous papers and has received a number of patents in these areas.
 Prior to joining Oracle, he was a Distinguished Engineer at Sun Microsystems, and earlier worked as a Senior Research Scientist at Hewlett-Packard Laboratories.
 Partha holds a B. Tech degree in Electrical Engineering from I.I.T., Madras, and M.S. and Ph.D. degrees in Computer Science from Northwestern University.

 With over 20 years of experience in High Performance Computing, Josh currently leads an effort to bring the full value of virtualization to HPC.
 Previously, he was a Distinguished Engineer at Sun Microsystems with broad responsibilities for HPC direction and strategy.
 He joined Sun in 1996 from Thinking Machines Corporation, a pioneering company in the area of Massively Parallel Processors (MPPs), where he held a variety of technical positions.
 Josh has worked on developer tools for distributed parallel computing, including language and compiler design, scalable parallel debugger design and development, and MPI.
 He has also worked in the areas of 3D graphics, image processing, and realtime device control.
 Josh has an undergraduate degree in Engineering from Harvard College and a Masters in Computer Science from Harvard University.
 He has served as a member of the Board of Directors since 2002.